anaskaadan98/LPIC-1-Exam-Prep/README.md

 I took these notes in a Twitch's IRL streams on my channel [The Novice Engineer](https://www.twitch.tv/thenoviceengineer).

+If you would like to show support and help me grow the community, here is my [Buy me a coffee](https://buymeacoffee.com/thenoviceengineer) link.

 ## Project Content

 ### Linux Professional Institute